FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

 specification reclassifies those behaviors to fit into the first three categories.

-### Tasks As Packets

-Ethernet frames are the prime example of packets, but other units are possible.

-For example, a task processing system can fit the description.
-Packet offered can stand for task submitted, packet received for task processed successfully, and packet lost for task aborted (or not processed successfully for some other reason).

-In networking context, such a task can be a route update.

 ## Traffic Profile

 Usually, the performance of the system under test depends on a "type" of